Abortion

 2. The right to self defense

-The idea here is that the intentional killing of a person is justifiable in cases of self-defense, e.g. survival, maiming, rape, severe beating, etc. But pregnancy and/or having an unwanted child can bring severe harm to a woman (think of cases of rape, much too many children, very difficult pregnancy).
+The intentional killing of a person seems justifiable in cases of self-defense involving survival, maiming, rape, perhaps even severe beating.
+But pregnancy and/or having an unwanted child can bring severe harm to a woman (think of cases of rape, much too many children, very difficult pregnancy).

 Problem: